SimeonFr/PhantomBot-WebPanel/README.md

 ###Known Issues###
   * The panel is known for not running smoothly when it's in a subfolder.
 I us thereby recommended to place it in the webroot of your webserver.
+  * Install generates permissions error after first form.
+To circumvent this go back  in your browser and submit the form again.